jeroenmoons/drl_banana/Report.md

 * Setting alpha a factor of 100 higher results in the algorithm not learning at all.
 * Setting alpha higher than my initial setting of 5e^-4 would slow down learning, dropping it would speed up learning and allow reaching a score of 15+ in about 450 episodes.
 * I tried a single-layer network of size 42 (no coincidence :-)) which performed similarly to the 20/20 network.
+I tried to bring down the 2-hidden-layer version to 10/10 but this seemed to lack the capacity needed to master the environment.
 * Even when the environment is solved, the trained agent's performance seems quite inconsistent (see next section).